Fransou/Strong-Baseline-Molecular-FSL/README.md

 # Codebase for the paper "Is meta-learning necessary for few-shot molecular learning?"

+This codebase was based on the repository of Chen et al.\cite{}, itself based on the FS-mol repository\cite{}.

 ## :clipboard: Installation

 To use this repository, we recommend using a conda environment.